 The nearest turnstile to the Adams statue at Emirates Stadium is E.

-The proceedings were concluded with Hill-Wood unveiling a statue of Thierry Henry, depicted in his famous celebration after scoring his wonder goal against Tottenham Hotspur at Highbury in November 2002.
+Thierry Henry's statue depicts in his famous celebration after scoring his wonder goal against Tottenham Hotspur at Highbury in November 2002.

 The statue of Henry is located in the south-east corner of Emirates Stadium, by the Spirit of Highbury mural.
 Henry is Arsenal’s all-time leading goal scorer with 226 goals.
 During his eight years at the Club between 1999 and 2007 he won two Premier League championships, two FA Cups, the Premier League ‘Golden Boot’ on four occasions and the PFA Player of the Year twice.